dracoventions/TWCManager/docs/PolicyCustomization.md

 To handle these cases, policies support latching.
 When a policy is defined to latch, the conditions are treated as continuing to be true for a specified number of minutes after they last evaluated true.

+Note:
-(Note:  This does not prevent a policy change if an earlier policy's conditions become true.)
+: This does not prevent a policy change if an earlier policy's conditions become true.
+It also does not prevent the Track Green Energy policy from deciding there is insufficient power to charge, but see Flex below.

 The Track Green Energy policy can be latched using the `greenEnergyLatch` value.
 Custom policies can be latched using the `latch_period` attribute.

+## Flexibility

+The Track Green Energy policy attempts to send only excess power to the car.
+However, on cloudy days, this power might be inconsistent.
+Setting an amount of Flex current permits the policy to continue charging at the minimum rate, drawing up to the specified amount from the grid, even if Green Energy becomes insufficient temporarily.

+The policy will stop charging if available power drops too low even with the flex, and will not wake a car to start charging until there is sufficient power without considering the flex.

+Flex for the Track Green Energy policy can be set using the `greenEnergyFlexAmps` value; custom policies can include an `allowed_flex` attribute.

 # Defining Custom Policies